karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

             st.write(response['result'])
 ```

 There isn't much to comment on here since the code is quite straightforward.
-Nevertheless, let's delve deeper into it and explain what we're doing line by line.
+Nonetheless, let's take a closer look and provide a step-by-step explanation of what each line of code is accomplishing.

 ### **4.1.
 Get user parameters from the User Interface**